Table of Contents

 4 reasons why some businesses include return labels in packages

-Out of the two most common ways to provide a return label, the most convenient option for your customers is for you to include a return label in all of your outbound packages.
-Here are some reasons why ecommerce businesses often choose this approach.
+Out of the two most common ways to provide a return label, the most convenient option for your customers is for you to include a return label in all of your outbound packages if you see a really high return rate (note: ShipBob does not do this but some big-box retailers and fast fashion companies do this by default).
+Here are some reasons why some ecommerce businesses choose this approach, which can also increase your return rate and costs.

 1. Saves your customers time and effort